 Human Rights Booklet

-employment opportunities for people with developmental disabilities
+employment opportunities for individuals with developmental disabilities

 All human beings are entitled to certain fundamental rights called “human rights.”